Thought-Weaver/CUDA-Game-of-Life/README.txt

 -Changed from int to uint_8 which is 8 bits instead of 32.
 -Unrolling loops for counting neighbors.
 -Using short-circuiting on the GoL rules to avoid unnecessary accesses.
--Removed "all other cells die" rule in the optimized GPU version, since we memset to 0 before copying the data to the GPU.
+-Removed memset to reduce number of repeated writes to GPU memory.

 #-----------------------------------------------------------------------------#
 # DISCUSSION                                                                  #